mtgjson/mtgjson-website/docs/faq/README.md

 > ### How do I find the other card faces of "Meld" cards?
 > The most effective way to get the other cards for "Meld" cards is to access the `otherFaceIds` property of any of the "Meld" cards.
 This property will return two `uuid` values for the other associated cards.
 >
-> Depending on your use case, this can be enough data to get the information you need, otherwise you can use those cards to access their `otherFaceIds` to get the card you need by comparing the data that you have already.
+> **Note:** Depending on your use case, this can be enough data to get the information you need, otherwise you can use those cards to access their `otherFaceIds` to get the card you need by comparing the data that you have already.

 > ### What information is in AtomicCards?
 > [AtomicCards](/downloads/all-files/#atomiccards) only contains oracle information for each card.
 Any data that is persistent across the printings of a card will be included, such as `convertedManaCost`, but anything that pertains to a specific printing of a card will **NOT** be included, such as `artist`.
 >
 > For a full list of properties, see the [Card (Atomic)](/file-models/card-atomic/) data model documentation.
-Note that depending on your use case you probably do not need this file, as it can be easily derived from [AllPrintings](/downloads/all-files/#allprintings) - handle with care.

-> ### Why is the file I just downloaded out of date?
+>
-> You have probably received a cached version of the file.
-Try hard-refreshing the website (`CTRL + F5` on Windows, `Shift + Command + R` on Mac) and re-downloading to get the newest version.
+> **Note:** Depending on your use case you probably do not need this file, as it can be easily derived from [AllPrintings](/downloads/all-files/#allprintings) - handle with care.

-> ### Why is the website out of date or giving me errors?
+> ### Why is a file/website out of date?
-> You have probably received a cached version of the website or your browser is not supported.
-Update to the latest version of your internet browser or try hard-refreshing the website (`CTRL + F5` on Windows, `Shift + Command + R` on Mac) and try the action again.
+> You have probably received a cached version of the file or website.
+Try hard&#8209;refreshing the url (`CTRL + F5` on Windows, `Shift + Command + R` on Mac) to get the newest version.